-In Salestrong sales training workshops, we always ask the delegates to identify and share their sales strengths and weaknesses.
+In Salestrong sales training workshops, I always ask the delegates to identify and share their sales strengths and weaknesses.
 We have asked thousands of salespeople this question and consistently they give these types of answers:

 How sales people are perceived

 It’s very interesting to see that rapport building, as a strength, comes ahead of knowing the customer’s business.
 We interpreted this to mean that rapport building is not necessarily more important, but rather that you need to build rapport first in order to get to know the customer’s business.
 When we examine these qualities in sales training workshops, the discussions between the delegates often leads to the conclusion that the strengths can sometimes be weaknesses.
-For example, persistence, whilst essential to being a successful salesperson, over persistence can be annoying and put some people off.
+For example, persistence is essential to being a successful salesperson, however over persistence can be annoying and put some people off.
 In fact, when we asked the same salespeople how their customers perceive them, this is what the same salespeople said:

 Pushy was the primary adjective used to describe the sales people.
 This ties in perfectly with the research that Dan pink performed on how people perceive salespeople.
 So with the strengths of sales people potentially becoming weaknesses, the conversation quickly turns to how do we balance these qualities to prevent this?